-As a UX researcher I began my journey at the University of
+As a UX designer and researcher, I began my journey at the University of

 part in developing a software solution for users with unique needs.
 As a UX researcher,

 I sought to develop a mixed reality game for people using mobility devices, such as

 scooters as they were often left out of gaming experiences.
 To achieve this, I conducted